ewasm/testnet/rust.md

 ```console
 $ cargo install wasm-snip
 ```
-`wasm-snip` depends on the name section in the WASM binary being present.
+`wasm-snip` depends on the name section in the Wasm binary being present.
 Therefore, we must build with `debug` enabled.
 Add the following to the `[profile.release]` section in `Cargo.toml`:
 ```toml
 debug = true
 ```